 If you have a margin account, a special memorandum account ("SMA") is maintained for you under Section 220.5 of Regulation T issued by the Board of Governors of the Federal Reserve System.
 The permanent record of the ("SMA") as required by Regulation T is available for your inspection upon request.
-If you have applied for margin privileges and have been approved, you may borrow money from Stifel in exchange for pledging assets in your account as collateral for any outstanding margin loan.
+You may borrow money, with a signed agreement, from Stifel in exchange for pledging assets in your account as collateral for any outstanding margin loan.
 The amount you may borrow is based on Regulation T, Stifel's internal policies, and the value of securities in your margin account.
 When you borrow on margin, you agree to maintain the level of margin collateral we require (which we may change at any time without prior notice).
 Securities held in a margin account are identified by the word "margin" on your statement.
 Stifel reserves the right to limit margin purchases and short sales and to alter its margin requirements and due dates for house or other margin calls in accordance with the Firm's guidelines, market conditions, and regulatory margin requirements.